frochet/quiceh/README.md

 A configuration object can be shared among multiple connections.

-The [`AppRecvBufMap`] should be instantiated passing info about the recycling capacity as a number of stream buffers that we may recycle, chosen max_streams_bidi and max_streams_uni_remote.
-Importantly, the application should use [`set_expected_chunklen_to_consume()`] to set the typical length it expects to consume at once.
+Applications should use [`set_expected_chunklen_to_consume()`] of [`Config`] to set the typical length it expects to consume at once.
 This value influences the size of the chunks being returned by [`stream_recv_zc()`] while processing stream data.
 Setting a size below a typical QUIC Stream frame length may lower performance compared to QUIC v1 and is unadvised.
-The default is currently 32K bytes.
+The default is currently 64KiB.

 ### Generating outgoing packets